voneiden/a320/cad/common/buttons/jayel/README.md

 There are X main components:

 * Outer sleeve that attaches to the panel.
 Slippery material like POM.
-* Slider that has two light isolated compartments for lightplates
+* Slider that has two light isolated compartments for diffusers
-* Lightplates that function as diffusers and have text engraved on them
+* Diffusers that have text engraved on them
 * Circuit board for SMD leds
-* Coupler that attaches to the led board and to the mechanical switch on the mainboard
+* Connector that attaches to the led board and to the mechanical switch on the mainboard